-Fermilab maintains a proactive approach at protecting the Canada Goose population onsite.
+Fermilab maintains a proactive approach at protecting the Canada goose population onsite.
 Fermilab contracts with a firm to use dogs to harass geese in order to displace them from heavily populated areas on the site.
 The firm holds a valid permit from the Illinois Department of Natural Resources to pursue this activity, which was carried out during March and April.
-Fermilab also possesses a Nuisance Wildlife Control Permit issued by the IDNR that allows for the destruction of Canada Goose nests if they become a safety hazard.
+Fermilab also possesses a Nuisance Wildlife Control Permit issued by the IDNR that allows for the destruction of Canada goose nests if they become a safety hazard.
 The permit allows the Lab to destroy up to ten nests each year.
-During 2013, only 2 nests containing a total of 6 eggs were destroyed.
+During 2014, 1 nest containing 3 eggs was destroyed.